Marko-What/Laravel-package-angular-spa-route-user-contact-information-with-img-crop/README.md

-laravel-package --> angular spa - user-contact-information-with-user-img-crop
+<b>Laravel-package --> angular spa - user-contact-information-with-user-img-crop</b>

 As a propective could be useful to wrap the existing functionality into a laravel package which could be implemented into multiple laravel projects which needs angular forms spa application on frontend.
 The functionality passing the data interacting with the front end will exist inside  single route reference by a plugin prefix route so that does not mess with the existing application code structure and is easy to implement.